 How/why did you get started with selling products on Amazon?

 Our original goal was to have a brand that sold just 1 or 2 products.
 We wanted to make a small amount of money and have something that didn’t take much time.

 My wife is a stay-at-home mom, and we thought this might be something that she could run with once both of our kids were in school (she was pregnant with our 2nd when we started the business).

 What appealed to me was the potential for passive income.
 With private labeling, you are essentially outsourcing all of the manufacturing.

 And if you sell through Amazon’s FBA program, Amazon handles all of the order fulfillment, returns, and customer service issues related to shipping.
 So it’s possible to have a profitable business that runs without too much time on your part.

 In general, how profitable was this activity? (financially or even educationally, lessons learned)

 We sold through our first inventory order of 1,000 products in about three weeks.
 Our biggest problem was keeping inventory in stock during the first few months.

 During the 30 days leading up to Christmas, our 1 product sold over 3,000 units and accounted for more than $50,000 in gross sales (our profit margin at the time was about 35%).

-In 2016, we added six other products and grew them more extensive than initially intended.
+In 2016, we added six other products and grew them more extensively than initially intended.
 As a result, we did about $500,000 in sales that year, with about $160,000 in profit.

 In 2017 we wound up selling the business for $225,000 because it took up more of our time than planned, and we didn’t want to invest more money in inventory.

 What type of research or learning curve is required for this Side Jam?

 Compared to other types of businesses, it’s not that bad.
 I mentioned that we took a course, and there are several courses you can take that will teach you how to sell on Amazon.